ImpostorKeanu/annoshenk/docs/usage-tips.md

-Any values supplied to the `--tail` flag will be blindly **suffixed** to the final command, e.g., `--tail 192.168.1.5` would ensure that a target is suffixed to the [examples](examples/) command, giving a clear target to scan.
+Any values supplied to the `--tail` flag will be blindly **suffixed** to the final command, e.g., `--tail 192.168.1.5` would ensure that a target is suffixed to the [nmap example](../examples/nmap.yml), giving a clear target to scan.